---

 Suddenly something very subtle happens.
 Aaha!
 That divine female pleasure when one girl catches that boy, whom she secretly fancies, staring at her for that extra nano-second.
 Nothing is said, but then and there, an enormous love-ballad comes to life in that extra special nano-second.

 No one notices anything.
 Everyone else in the group is busy chatting, looking here and there and fidgeting with their mobile phones.
 Except the other girl who also secretly fancies that boy.
 She notices the importance of that precise nano-second.
 Instantly she feels as if someone has put a sharp cold sword deep inside her heart.
 She deliberately avoids talking to that boy and even looking at him for the rest of the evening.
 She feels a strange mixture of anger, hatred and jealousy.
+She feels like saying to that boy:

 You stupid heartless boy, you ungrateful idiot, I have secretly given my heart to you, and this is how you behave?
 This is how you repay my love?
 By stealing glances at some other girl, that also in front of me?
 Do I have to scream from the rooftops that I love you?
 Can't you read the signs?
 How come you are so dumb?
 Is that girl more beautiful than me?
-Cashe love you more?
+Can she love you more?
 Will she remain faithful to you?
 She will cheat on you at the very first chance that she will get.
 You will have to come to me eventually.
 Then I will play very hard to get.
 And that will teach you a good lesson...

 Once one enters Maddox Square during Durga Puja, it is then very difficult to leave.
 One feels like staying there for the whole night.
 The place seems like a huge college canteen.
 Food, Music and Adda everywhere.
 Couples very much in love roam throughout the park.
 They also roam hand in hand around all the roads surrounding Maddox, for example Earle Street.
 Sometimes this love could also be like a Puja Special Love where it lasts only for the duration of five days.
 Other times this kind of love starts around Durga Puja and the break-up happens around Kali Puja!